Stillpoint-Software/hyperbee.json/README.md

 - Focus on consensus implementation.
 - Supports both `JsonElement`, and `JsonNode`.
 - Deferred execution queries with `IEnumerable`.
-- Extendable to support additional JSON document types and functions.
+- Extendable to support additional JSON document types and filter functions.

 ## Credits